raulnq/articles/cm7qaqs9p000009lefwt3cwrx.md

 These arguments are available in the global scope of the `Dockerfile` but not within the build stages.
 To use these arguments inside a stage, declare them as arguments, and Docker will automatically set their values.
 Here's how we can use them:

 * The `FROM` command uses the `--platform` flag to specify the image's platform, such as `linux/amd64`, `linux/arm64`, or `windows/amd64`.
-In the `Dockerfile` above, the image used for building the application includes the `--platform=$BUILDPLATFORM` flag to align with the host's platform and avoid any issues.
-The image used for running the application includes the `--platform=$TARGETPLATFORM` flag to match the platform where the application will run.
+In the `Dockerfile` above, the image used for building the application includes the `--platform=$BUILDPLATFORM` flag to be aligned with the host's platform and avoid any issues.
+The image used for running the application includes the `--platform=$TARGETPLATFORM` flag to match the desired platform.

 * Additionally, the `dotnet publish` and `dotnet restore` commands use the `-a $TARGETARCH` option to define the target architecture, such as `arm64` or `amd64`.